MonashBioinformaticsPlatform/15-07-swc-r-intro-r/reference.md

 :   The statements that are executed inside a function.

 function call
-:   A use of a function in another piece of software.
+:   A use of a function in another piece of software, such as the R console or another function.

-function composition
-:   The immediate application of one function to the result of another, such as `f(g(x))`.

 index
-:   A subscript that specifies the location of a single value in a collection, such as a single pixel in an image.
+:   In mathematics, a subscript that specifies the location of a single value in a collection, such as a single pixel in an image.
+In R, data is indexed using square brackets `[ ]`.

 loop variable
 :   The variable that keeps track of the progress of the loop.